heavyrubberslave/fetlife-ios/README.md

 ### Frequently Asked Questions

-- **Is a Mac required to install the application?**
-  Yes a Mac computer with at least OS X 10.11 or later is required to run the app and install it on a device.
-We're always looking for better ways to do this.
+- **Is a Mac required to install the application?** Yes a Mac computer with at least OS X 10.11 or later is required to run the app and install it on a device.

 ### License